Corporation, Commercial, Merger & Acquisition

 -

-Insolvent trading – Require a director to ensure that the company is solvent while trading and can pay it’s debts when due and payable(s 588G).
+Not to engage in insolvent trading – Require a director to ensure that the company is solvent while trading and can pay it’s debts when due and payable(s 588G)

 -